 The Most Important Thing to Stop Procrastinating to Succeed

 In a great article by Michael Simmons on Fortune.com, he reviews Ronald Burt’s (Prof. at Chicago School of Business) leading work in network science.
-The astounding conclusion is that the no. 1 predictor of career success, is having a large and open network.
+The astounding conclusion is that the number one predictor of career success is having a large and open network.

 Temporal Discounting Means You Like Quick Rewards

 Humans have a tendency to overestimate or undervalue something based on temporal proximity (closeness in time).
 For example, if I offered you $1,000 today, or $1,100 in 30 days, most people would take the $1,000 today.